Do You Need A High School Diploma To Go To College?

 Science1 hour, 30 minutesReading for meaning, designing and interpreting science experiments, using numbers and graphics

 To earn a GED certificate, you must score a minimum of 145 out of 200 on all four tests.
-If you earn a 175 or higher on each section, you can receive 10 undergraduate college credit hours to apply toward your college degree.
+If you score 175 or higher, your results are considered “college ready + credit” and may qualify you for up to 10 college credits, though acceptance depends on the college.

 Registering for the GED Test